elysemontano/elyse-lecture-notes/rails/controllers-routes-views.md

 Obviously, having a method display a single line of html is going to be very limiting down the line, so let's make anohter method in a different way that leads to a more dynamic setup.

 This time around, instead of rendering html, we are going to render a view.
-We already have a view that has been created when we ran the controller method that is setup automatically to communicate with this particular controller.
+We already have a view folder that has been created when we ran the controller method that is setup automatically to communicate with this particular controller.

 ```ruby
 def current_cohort